aabiskar1/aabiskar1/README.md

 ## I'm a Software Developer

-- 🔭 I’m currently working as a mobile app and web developer
+- 🔭 I’m currently studying MSc.
+Advanced Computer Science @Univeristy of York
 - 👯 I’m available for freelance work
 - 😄 This year Goals: Learning and learning